 ATR 5335 EVIDENCE BASED PRACTICE II (1 cr)

-COURSE DESCRIPTION: This course investigates the concepts of evidence based practice as it relates specifically to therapeutic interventions with a primary focus on clinician-and patient-oriented outcome measures.
+COURSE DESCRIPTION: This course investigates the concepts of evidence-based practice as it relates specifically to therapeutic interventions with a primary focus on clinician-and patient-oriented outcome measures.
 Students will explore primary literature focused on clinical questions related to the design, implementation, and modification of therapeutic interventions.

-ATR 5345 COLLEGIATE SPORTS MEDICINE CLINICAL ROTATION I (2 cr) This 14 week clinical rotation focuses on the health care needs of collegiate athletes.
-This rotation is completed concurrently with other weekly courses required in the first professional year of study.
-Students will average 14 hours per week (200 total) participating in an inter-professional sports medicine team providing care to competitive collegiate athletes in the immediate Piedmont Triad region.
+This 14-week clinical rotation focuses on the healthcare needs of collegiate athletes.
+This rotation is completed con- currently with other weekly courses required in the first professional year of study.
+Students will average 14 hours per week (200 total) participating in an interprofessional sports medicine team providing care to competitive collegiate athletes in the immediate Piedmont Triad region.

-ATR 6101 GENERAL MEDICAL CONDITIONS (3 cr)
+ATR 6101 GENERAL MEDICAL CONDITIONS (2 cr)

 COURSE DESCRIPTION: This course explores the physical, mental, and social health problems seen in the physically active individual, emphasizing the recognition of signs, symptoms, and predisposing conditions related to the specific illness or disease and its recommended treatment.
-Students will learn how to evaluate common non-orthopedic medical conditions present in physically active patients across the lifespan.
-Included in this course students will complete a mini rotation collaborating with other health care providers in local primary or urgent care clinics.

 ATR 6102 PATHOPHYSIOLOGY (3 cr)